 Working of the Scanning Electron Microscope

 The working of a scanning electron microscope typically depends on the detection of the reflected electrons after they strike the surface of a specimen.
 The main element of a scanning electron microscope is an electron source.
 Generally, the heated tungsten filament is used as the electron source in most scanning electron microscopes.
 Here, the heat tends to supply more energy to the electrons, thereby directing them in a particular direction and producing a single focused electron beam.
 An anode or a positively charged electrode plate is present between the electron source and the condenser.
 The main purpose of the anode is to deflect the electrons away and align them in a thin and single straight line.
 This is because the electrons contain a negative charge on them, while the anode plate is positively charged.
-A scan coil and objective lens are present below the condenser.
+A scan coil and an objective lens are present below the condenser.
 The electron beam generated by the source passes through the condenser, scan coil, and objective lens.
 When the electrons contained by the electron beam hit the sample, they reflect and get scattered in all directions randomly.
 This is known as electron escape, which helps the user to establish a relationship between the number of scattered and retained electrons.
 The signal that is produced as a result of the electron-sample interaction and electron escape gets detected by the detector.
 The detector is further connected to a sensor.
 The sample generally consists of bumps and valleys.
-When the electrons hit the bump area of the sample, a greater number of electrons tend to escape; whereas, when the electrons hit the valleys, comparatively fewer electrons manage to reflect and escape.
-This difference in the escape of the electrons helps to develop an image of the sample at a micro-level.
+When the electrons hit the bump area of the sample, a greater number of electrons tend to escape, and when the electrons hit the valleys, comparatively few electrons manage to reflect and escape.
+This difference in the escape of the electrons helps to develop an image of the sample at the micro-level.